publishpress/WordPress-Plugin-Framework-Retired/README.md

 # WordPress Plugin Framework

+> :warning: **This library is retired**: Please, use the https://github.com/publishpress/WordPress-Version-Notices instead!

 This is basic library for creating WordPress plugins on Alledia.

 Use it on the main plugin only.
 For add-ons, use [this library](https://github.com/upstreamplugin/EDD-SL-Plugin-Updater) for adding EDD integration.